ipopov13/Balance/OOD_rework/readme.md

 (View) Inventory /a View into the external properties of a Being object and its interface for structuring those properties (like inventory slots) - other objects that are attached to it for in-game reasons.
 The interface is really an internal property that has an undefined range of values and can be filled by any object that implements the respective interface.
 (View) CharacterSheet /a View into the internal properties of a Being object that cannot be added or removed by gameplay, only modified in value in a certain predefined range.
 Some properties are not visible if they are not initialized (and thus not displayable)
 (View) AvailableViews /a View listing all available Views for the current active (a.k.a. player-controlled) Being, with option for switching to each one.
+(Presentable) GameObject /abstract class for all game objects that are not tile properties (Gameobject) Item /passive subclass of game objects, containing only passive properties and methods (weight, hp, etc.)
+*(Gameobject) Being /active abstract subclass of game objects, common active properties and methods (move, attack, pick up, interact with environment)

 Emergent properties/functionalities:
 1) Due to any Being being pluggable in standard Views like Inventory/CharSheet a hidden debugging feature can be to switch to another Being to view its specific instance properties!